2008–09 Azadegan League

 The 2008–09 Azadegan League was the 18th season of the Azadegan League and eight as the second highest division since its establishment in 1991.
-The season featured 22 teams from the 2007–08 Azadegan League, two new teams relegated from the 2007–08 Persian Gulf Cup: Sanat Naft and Shirin Faraz and four new teams promoted from the 2007–08 2nd Division: Aluminium Hormozgan as champions and Mehrkam Pars, Payam Mokhaberat and Petroshimi Tabriz.
-Sanaye Arak changed their name into Aluminium Arak.
+The season featured 22 teams from the 2007–08 Azadegan League, two new teams relegated from the 2007–08 Persian Gulf Cup (Sanat Naft and Shirin Faraz) and four new teams promoted from the 2007–08 2nd Division (Aluminium Hormozgan as champions and Mehrkam Pars, Payam Mokhaberat and Petroshimi Tabriz).
+Sanaye Arak changed their name to Aluminium Arak.
 The league started on 23 October 2008 and ended on 8 June 2009.
 Steel Azin and Tractor Sazi won the Azadegan League title for the first time in their history.
-Steel Azin, Tractor Sazi and Shahin Bushehr promoted to the Persian Gulf Cup.
+Steel Azin, Tractor Sazi and Shahin Bushehr got promoted to the Persian Gulf Cup.